-Causes and symptoms of melasma
+Causes and Symptoms of Melasma

-- Heredity and hormonal imbalance: Heredity and hormonal imbalance, mostly caused during pregnancy, are the main reason behind melasma.
+- Heredity and hormonal imbalance: Heredity and hormonal imbalance, mostly caused during pregnancy, are the main reasons behind melasma.
 This pigmentation disorder is given the name of “pregnancy mask” because it usually appears during pregnancy because of hormonal changes.

-- Excessive sun exposure: Prolonged sun exposure is also one of the causes of melasma as sun triggers the production of melanin in the skin.
+- Excessive sun exposure: Prolonged sun exposure is also one of the causes of melasma as the sun triggers the production of melanin in the skin.

-- Certain medications: Certain medications such as contraceptives, tetracycline and anti-malarial drugs derived from quinine may also cause melasma.
+- Certain medications: Certain medications such as contraceptives, tetracycline, and anti-malarial drugs derived from quinine may also cause melasma.

-Treatments for melasma
+Treatments for Melasma

-If you also want to get rid of melasma, visit Dubai Cosmetic Surgery now with full confidence.
+If you also want to get rid of melasma, visit Dubai Cosmetic Surgery Clinic now with full confidence.
 We have highly experienced laser and skincare experts on board.
 Getting treatment in our clinic will not only improve the appearance of melasma but will prevent future recurrence as well.
-So, don’t delay scheduling a free online consultation with our experts.
+So, don’t delay scheduling a free consultation with our experts.
 It takes less than a minute to fill the consultation form given below.